Woisol/Personal-Game-Assistant/README.md

 Woisol's second useful app

+More infor in the beginning of the c file so far...(Lazy to retype now,maybe 1 year after?)

 # Features

 1.Kill unimportant apps duing to the code,help start apps when just boost the PC,or simply open apps after gaming according to PreRecovery code.